goDoCer/scientiaCLI/README.md

 Tip: You can set the save directory to a directory in your windows filesystem as well! for e.g. `scientia-cli save-dir /mnt/c/Users/Pranav\ Bansal/Documents/Imperial/4th\ Year/`

+## Course folder names

+If you do not like the course folder names you can update the Go template used to generate them - `scientia-cli set-templ "{{.Title}}"` if you just want the course title or run `scientia-cli set-templ {{.Code}}` if you just want the course code.
+You can read more about Go templates here - https://golang.org/pkg/text/template/.

 ## Security

 Your password and username are not stored anywhere.
 Only your refresh token and your access tokens are stored on your machine which are used for accessing the materials.

 To request features/report bugs, feel free to raise an issue or even create a PR :)